 Our verdict

-At $40/month with every feature included, Job Boardly is the only tool where a solo founder can realistically go from zero to a live, monetized, SEO-ready job board in an afternoon.
+Starting at $50/month for Standard (with Pro available at $100/month for advanced features like candidate and employer profiles, employer subscriptions, and the job board API), Job Boardly is the only tool where a solo founder can realistically go from zero to a live, monetized, SEO-ready job board in an afternoon.
 No other platform on this list combines this feature set at this price point.

 Limitations